khourhin/MassSpec_parser/README.md

   * -i INPUT, --inputs INPUT

   CSV file of MS results.
-At least 2 should be given.
+One csv at least is required.

   * -d DBBLAST, --dbBlast DBBLAST

   A database in fasta format to blast against and then create the mapping.
+One fasta is required.

   * -b BACKGROUND, --background BACKGROUND